ISSUES

 Right now, housing costs far outpace wages, pushing out the very people who keep this city running.

-I support expanding deeply affordable and workforce housing through smart zoning reform, missing middle housing, and partnerships that tie affordability to local incomes, not just market trends.
+I support expanding deeply affordable and workforce housing through smart zoning reform, missing-middle housing, and partnerships that tie affordability to local incomes, not just market trends.

 Affordable housing is not only a social issue.
 It is an economic stability issue that affects teachers, service workers, artists, first responders, and young families across our city.

-Strong Small Business & Creative Economy
+Small Business & Local Economic Opportunity

 -